ngusya/alx-system_engineering-devops/0x01-shell_permissions/README.md

   *sudo chown betty hello  Changes the owner of the file hello to the user betty\

   *touch hello       Creates an empty file called hello\
+  *chmod 744 hello   Adds executive permissions to the owner of the file hello\